ivan-vallejo/Data_Visualization/README.md

 # Data Visualization
-## 1- Project for the Barcelona Graduate School of Economics based on data from the International Telecommunication Union on Internet users worldwide.
+## 1- Project for the Barcelona Graduate School of Economics based on data from the International Telecommunication Union on Internet users worldwide
 ### Questions addressed:
 * How many non-Internet users are there?
 * Where are they?